Compound interest calculator

 What is compound interest?

-Compound interest is when you earn interest on your savings - then go on to earn more interest on that total.
-This keeps happening, meaning the amount you've saved gets bigger and bigger.
-See how this compounding effect could grow your money with our calculator.
+Compound interest is a powerful way to grow your cash over the years.
+It lets you earn interest on your savings, and then go on to earn more interest on that total.
+This keeps happening, meaning the amount you've saved gets bigger and bigger over time.
+You can see how this compounding works with our calculator.

 JavaScript is required to use this calculator, but is not currently available; please try again.